satyananda03/TelangPH.AI/README.md

 **2. pH Classification**

-The ConvNeXT model is used to classify segmented solution images into their corresponding pH values, achieved by fine-tuning all layers of the model using the collected dataset
+The Tiny ConvNeXT model is used to classify segmented solution images into their corresponding pH values, achieved by fine-tuning all layers of the model using the collected dataset

 ## Result
 <p align="center">